 7. Gratitude for the trials.
 This one may be hard, but if God is for us and if he is only ever good, then we can thank him for trials he allows.
-Trials ween us from the world and knit us to God.
+Trials wean us from the world and knit us to God.
 They help us see what matters and what doesn’t.
 They mature us and shape us to become more like Christ.

-Thanksgiving is too big for one day.
+Thanksgiving is simply too big for one day.